In a bid to raise R 200 000 for Alzheimer’s four friends will cycle from Beitbridge in Musina to Cape Town.

 “We hope that the BORDER2BEACH Psycle Tour will generate exposure and decrease the stigma around the disease while raising funds to train caregivers that can assist those in low-income communities that would otherwise be unable to access vital nursing care.”

-While the team has secured marketing support from the Publicis Groupe Africa as part of its commitment to creating educational material that will lead to early detection of the disease, and funding from Livewell Villages to cover the expenses to complete the ride (including accommodation along the way), they hope to drive donations to their Back A Buddy fundraising platform.
+While the team has secured marketing support from the Publicis Groupe Africa as part of its commitment to creating educational material that will lead to early detection of the disease, and funding from Livewell Villages to cover the expenses to complete the ride (including accommodation along the way), they hope to drive donations to their.

 Struan, a dairy farmer and father of two from Kwa-Zulu Natal, notes that they have learned that people affected by dementia in rural communities are often ostracized or even beaten as their symptoms are misunderstood.